datisthq/cardealerdp/README.md

 # Cardealer DP

-Car Dealer Data Package (Cardealer DP) is a data exchange format for car dealerships.
+Cardealer DP (Car Dealer Data Package) is a data exchange format for car dealerships.
 It is developed on top of the Data Package standard.